Learn how to write sales-oriented bullet points that hit all hot buttons and turn casual readers into rabid buyers.

-However, in this article we are focusing on the area where bullet points have the most dramatic impact — in writing sales copy.
-Top copywriters understand that learning the craft of writing super-powerful bullets is one of skills that sets them apart.
+However, in this article, we are focusing on the area where bullet points have the most dramatic impact — in writing sales copy.
+Top copywriters understand that learning the craft of writing super-powerful bullets is one of the skills that set them apart.

 Also known as ‘fascinations’ in the copywriting world, killer bullet points have the power to make the sale all on their own.
 In fact, a single bullet point may be the convincing factor that encourages people to click the ‘buy’ button.